wallix/awless-templates/README.md

 ### Create VPC with a Linux host bastion

-*This template build this [Architecture](http://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html) expect it only deploys one host bastion on one public subnet*
+*This template build this typical Linux bastion [architecture](http://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html) except it only deploys one host bastion on one public subnet*